Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Step 9: Fire Bigger Round Groups This Time

 But you might want to stick with 3 or 5 if you’re using heavy caliber rifles and the recoil is nasty.
-Or you could also get yourself a lead sled for convenience.
+You could also get yourself a lead sled for convenience.

 What Is Bore-Sighting?